timniederhausen/gn/README.md

 your own.

-GN does not guarantee the backwards-compatibility of new versions and has no branches or versioning scheme beyond the sequence of commits to the master git branch (which is expected to be stable).
+GN does not guarantee the backwards-compatibility of new versions and has no branches or versioning scheme beyond the sequence of commits to the main git branch (which is expected to be stable).

 In practice, however, GN is very backwards-compatible.
 The core functionality